GlobalNamesArchitecture/gn_list_resolver/README.md

 ### Usage as Ruby Library (API description)

+#### Changing default url for gnindex API

+Default URL for API is `http://index-api.globalnames.org/api/graphql`

+if you want to change it, set an environment variable `GN_RESOLVER_URL`

 #### `GnListResolver.run`

 Compares an input list to a data source from [GN Resolver][resolver] and